BullsEye0/dorks-eye/README.md

 ## Dorks Eye
 **Dorks Eye Google Hacking Dork Scraping and Searching Script**

-Dorks Eye is a script I made in python 3.
+Dorks Eye is a script I made in Python 3.
 With this tool, you can easily find Google Dorks.
 Dork Eye collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.

 ****